 Due to the increased quantity of recycling material available, quality is becoming a more important factor.
-As a reaction to this, China has introduced campaigns to ensure that the quality of materials is inspected before it is accepted - Operation Goddess of the Earth and Operation Green Fence.

 To ensure quality standards are met, regular checks are carried out at the Material Recycling Facility (MRF) in Ettington, where the recycling collected across the district is taken to be sorted.
 The Environment Agency also monitors any material that leaves the UK.